- Search The Registry

 - My Account

-On this date in 1897, Lucille Bogen was born.
+On this date, in 1897, Lucille Bogen was born.
 She was a Black blues singer.

 From Armory, MS, she spent her early years in Birmingham, AL, and had strong ties with that city’s Black underworld.
-A big-voiced woman, Bogan made some important strides in the classic female blues tradition throughout the 1920s and early 1930s.
-Singing with surprising frankness about abusive men, prostitution, and a taste for both whiskey and sex, her recorded work is all solidly filled with pro-feminist outlooks, all the more surprising considering the era when her best work was done.
+A big-voiced woman, Bogan made important strides in the classic female blues tradition throughout the 1920s and early 1930s.
+Singing with surprising frankness about abusive men, prostitution, and a taste for both whiskey and sex, she recorded work is all solidly filled with pro-feminist outlooks, all the more surprising considering the era when her best work was done.

 One of her early recordings with Brunswick records was Alley Boogie with pianist Charles Avery.
-After scoring a "race" hit in 1927 with Sweet Petunia, she changed her name (and her vocal style with it) to Bessie Jackson.
+After scoring a "race" hit in 1927 with Sweet Petunia, she changed her name (and vocal style with it) to Bessie Jackson.
 Her best-known tune, the spicy Shave 'Em Dry, has shown up on numerous collections of bawdy blues material and is always a listener favorite, as its X-rated lyrics have crossed generations.
 Unlike other women singers from the genre, she seldom strayed into pop-style music of the times.
-Bogen was essentially a straight-ahead blues stylist with a rock solid sense of time and a big heart.
+Bogen was a straight-ahead blues stylist with a rock-solid sense of time and a big heart.

 She was a provocative singer and an excellent songwriter who teamed with Walter Roland on many of her songs.
-Bogen moved to Los Angeles in the mid 1930s and was killed in an automobile accident during her first week there.
+Bogen moved to Los Angeles in the mid-1930s and was killed in an automobile accident during her first week there.
 Walter Roland was never heard from since.